Amazon Pay Review: Is It Right for Your Business?

 20% of Overall Score

 The main factor that pulled down Amazon Pay’s score in this category is the lack of volume discounts.
-Since its transaction fees are at par with the fees of other popular payment processors, the lack of discount for volume transactions make it pricier for busy merchants.
+Since its transaction fees are on par with those of other popular payment processors, the lack of discounts for volume transactions makes it pricier for busy merchants.

 30% of Overall Score